DreammyOleksandr/deepDiveIntoCSharpAsynchronousProgramming/Extra/Docs/Thread Management.md

 modify one global variable, `cookingTime`.
 This leads to the incorrect operation of our entire simulation and inaccurate cooking time representation.

+## Operator lock

 How to resolve this situation then?
-Here is where the principle of thread synchronization - `blocking` comes in handy.
+Here is where the principle of thread synchronization - `locking` comes in handy.
 Its main purpose is to restrict access to shared resources when they are being used by any other thread.
 To implement this principle, we will use the `lock` keyword, which indicates that the next code block will be restricted for use.